-A downloadable experiment for Windows, Mac OS X, Linux, and Android
+A downloadable experiment for Windows, macOS, and Linux

 Playhouse was an early experiment in making a narrative sandbox.
 The idea was that you'd be able to arrange a couple of dolls from your doll collection on the little stage, together with one or more props, and say NOW in order to see a short scene involving those characters and scenes.
 Props would specify themes and subject matter for the scene.

 I gave up when other projects consumed my attention, and when I realized that I was going to require an almost unfathomable amount of content to build this the way I wanted to.
 If I were going to try again now, I would manage it very differently, using more advanced procedural generation techniques to combine elements.
 And some of these notions have since been done much better (not to mention actually *finished*) in Aaron Reed and Jacob Garbe's Ice-Bound Concordance.

 Playhouse requires a z-machine interpreter such as Zoom, Gargoyle, etc.

 Leave a comment

 Log in with your itch.io account to leave a comment.